top of page

 Recreational Dance Students

-Acro Dance Class - Attire dancers can move freely in.
+Acro Dance Class, 6+ years - Attire dancers can move freely in.
 This may be dance attire or leggings and a tank top.
 This class will be done barefoot.

-Jazz Dance Class - Dance attire of any style or color.
-Black jazz shoes or pink ballet slippers.
+Jazz Dance Class 6+ years - Dance attire of any style or color and Black jazz shoes.

 Level I Dance Students

-Ballet I and Pre Pointe - Black leotard, black ballet skirt, pink ballet tights, and pink ballet slippers for girls.
+Ballet & Tap I - Black leotard, black ballet skirt, pink ballet tights, and pink ballet slippers for girls.
 Black dance tights, black or white dance shirt, and black ballet shoes for male dancers.
-If it is over 85 degrees outsdie dancers do not have to wear tights.
-They can wear black dance shorts instead.
+If it is over 85 degrees outsdie, dancers do not have to wear tights.
+They can wear black or pink dance shorts instead.

-Jazz/Contemporary I Class - Dance Attire of any style or color.
+Jazz Class - Dance Attire of any style or color and black jazz shoes.
 No Tshirts or running shorts.
-Ballet shoes, jazz shoes, or contemporary shoes.

 Acro Dance class - Dance Attire of any style or color and barefeet.